xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

 3. Type: `git branch -M main`
 4. Finally, type: `git push -u origin main`

 Now if you go back to your Github repository page and refresh, you should see all the files now in your remote repository.

+Congrats!
+You have now created a blog using Jekyll!